kapouer/window-page/README.md

 then add a script tag in a web page, before the application scripts that use the chain methods.

+window-page is also a commonjs module, so it can be used with `require`.

 Usage
 -----